Find Journal Articles, News, Conference Papers, and More

 - On the library home page, go to "Databases by Topic"

-- Choose Medicine, Sociology, Psychology, Political Science, or others, and search the databases under "Core"
+- Choose Sociology, Psychology, or Communications, and search the databases under "Core"

 - a narrow or specific part of your topic